tastejs/todomvc/browser-tests/README.md

 ##Reporting against known issues

 The `knownIssues.js` file details the currently known issues with the TodoMVC implementations.
 You can run the tests and compare against these  issues using the `mocha-known-issues-reporter`.
-This reported is a separate npm module, as a result the easier way to run it using the supplied gruntfile:
+This reporter is a separate npm module, as a result the easier way to run it using the supplied gruntfile:

 	grunt test --framework=angularjs